ybadmus/ASW-Admin/README.md

 # AWS-Admin
-Admin app for administrators of Awutu Senya Watch
+Admin app for administrators of https://awutusenyawatch.com